OfficeDev/office-js-docs-pr/docs/concepts/browsers-used-by-office-web-add-ins.md

 > [!IMPORTANT]
 > **Internet Explorer still used in Office Add-ins**
 >
-> Microsoft is ending support for Internet Explorer, but this doesn't significantly affect Office Add-ins.
-Some combinations of platforms and Office versions, including one-time-purchase versions through Office 2019, will continue to use the webview control that comes with Internet Explorer 11 to host add-ins, as explained in this article.
-Moreover, support for these combinations, and hence for Internet Explorer, is still required for add-ins submitted to [AppSource](/office/dev/store/submit-to-appsource-via-partner-center).
-Two things *are* changing:
+> Some combinations of platforms and Office versions, including one-time-purchase versions through Office 2019, still use the webview control that comes with Internet Explorer 11 to host add-ins, as explained in this article.
+We recommend (but do not require) that you continue to support these combinations, at least in a minimal way by providing users of your add-in a graceful failure message when your add-in is launched in the Internet Explorer webview.
+Keep these additional points in mind:
 >
 > - Office on the web no longer opens in Internet Explorer.
-Consequently, AppSource no longer tests add-ins in Office on the web using Internet Explorer as the browser.
-But AppSource still tests for combinations of platform and Office *desktop* versions that use Internet Explorer.
+Consequently, [AppSource](/office/dev/store/submit-to-appsource-via-partner-center) no longer tests add-ins in Office on the web using Internet Explorer as the browser.
+> - AppSource still tests for combinations of platform and Office *desktop* versions that use Internet Explorer, however it only issues a warning when the add-in does not support Internet Explorer; the add-in is not rejected by AppSource.
 > - The [Script Lab tool](../overview/explore-with-script-lab.md) no longer supports Internet Explorer.
+>
+> For more information about supporting Internet Explorer and about graceful failure, see [Support Internet Explorer 11](../develop/support-ie-11.md).

 The following table shows which browser is used for the various platforms and operating systems.